Cooperative • Academic • Partnership • Program

 Cooperative Academic Partnership Program

 Enrolling in the University of Wisconsin Oshkosh Cooperative Academic Partnership Program (CAPP) courses is a convenient and affordable way for high school students to earn concurrent high school and college credit, while developing key skills for future success.
+Click here for a list of frequently asked questions and their answers.

 In CAPP courses students experience the challenge of college curriculum while in a high school environment, which: